damienalexandre/galileo-helmet/README.md

 ----

 - light sensor on A0
-- 2 buzzer on D3 and D6 (important!)
+- 2 buzzer on D3 and D6 (important, PWM!)
 - LED on D2
 - temp buttons on D8 and D7
 - transistor pin for turn signal LEDs: pin 12 and 11 (from arduino)